By Richard Attwood with updates from Simon Geller

-Midlands Meander – Langley Mill to Leicester with Sustrans.
+Midlands Meander – Langley Mill to Leicester along Sustrans trails.
 Train assist from Sheffield, then routes 67 + 6.

 Overall: A lovely train assisted day ride on quiet routes, mostly well signed, mainly traffic free.
 Some minor roads and cyclepaths on or alongside busier roads, especially approaching Leicester.